 How to Amass the First $100,000 of Your Portfolio

 No statement has better summed up the emotional and practical struggles confronting average people attempting to build a better life for themselves and their families than a saying attributed to a very successful investor.
-Charlie Munger— now one of the wealthiest men in the world with a fortune estimated at more than $2 billion — said, “The first $100,000 is a bitch.”
+Charlie Munger—vice chairman of Berkshire Hathaway and one of the wealthiest people in the world, with a fortune of about $2 billion as of February 2020—is said to have quipped about starting out in the investing world: “The first $100,000 is a bitch.”

-In this step-by-step — part of The Complete Beginner's Guide to Saving Money — I’m going to give you some general tips to help you get started on the road to putting aside your first $100,000 in investment capital, free and clear.
-Of course, laws and customs vary by state, region and country, so none of this constitutes investment, tax or legal advice — and you need to consult your appropriate professional to ensure that a particular strategy, structure or course of action is right for you.
-In the end, my hope is that it will make saving and investing just a little bit easier.
+In this step-by-step article, which is part of "A Complete Beginner's Guide to Saving Money," you'll get some tips on how to put aside your first $100,000 in investment capital, free and clear.
+Of course, laws and customs vary by state and country and not all strategies are right for every investor, so you might want to consult a financial professional to ensure that a particular course of action is right for you.

 Know the Tax Code

-You don't have to be a tax expert, but you should know how much of your income will go to the government.
+You don't have to be a tax expert to start investing, but you should know how much of your income will go to the government.

-The good news is half of your payroll taxes are deductible from your income taxes, but the net effect is that many Americans still pay far more than their stated income tax bracket would have them believe.
-As you get wealthier, the tax burden as a percentage of disposal income begins to decrease despite being higher in absolute dollars.
-In other words, if you make $800,000 and pay $300,000 in taxes, it’s not likely to hurt your standard of living, but if you make $20,000 and pay $3,500 in taxes, it might mean you can’t keep the heat on during winter.
+The good news is, half of your payroll taxes are deductible from your income taxes, but the net effect is that many Americans still pay far more than their stated income tax bracket would have them believe.
+As you get wealthier, the tax burden as a percentage of disposable income begins to decrease despite being higher in absolute dollars.
+In other words, if you make $800,000 and pay $350,000 in taxes, you will feel a big bite but your standard of living will still be high.
+But if you make $20,000 and pay $2,800 in taxes, your standard of living and ability to save are greatly affected.